You can add a manual override on specific dates to your listing in two ways:

 Account and Group-level date-specific overrides

 If you have many listings then making date-specific adjustments for holidays or events to each listing one by one might be pretty time consuming.
-In such cases, we highly recommend using the account/PMS-level date-specific overrides (or group-level date specific overrides if you have different sets of properties needing different changes!), you can find this on the Customization page.
+In such cases, we highly recommend using the account/PMS-level date-specific overrides (or group-level date specific overrides if you have different sets of properties needing different changes!), you can find this on the Customization page

 Advanced Customizations

-Copy to another date range: This can be used to copy the same settings of the override to another date range without the hassle of doing it again.
+2. Copy to another date range: This can be used to copy the same settings of the override to another date range without the hassle of doing it again.
 You can apply this to as many different date ranges as you please.
-Example - Apply the same override as September 22,23 to April 19,20

-Set Override Expiry: This allows users to set a time duration for the override to be active.
+3. Set Override Expiry: This allows users to set a time duration for the override to be active.
 Once the specified expiry date is reached, the override is automatically disabled, and the default pricing algorithm takes over, providing a seamless transition between customized pricing and standard settings.
-Example - Today is August 1st, and you want to apply a fixed price for August 3rd but disable it within 1 day of stay date; then come August 2nd, the override will be disabled (so the count will be today + number of stay date indicated)

 Expired or disabled overrides will be labeled accordingly -